FileOnQ/Imaging.Raw/README.md

 ## Supported Runtime Identifiers

-FileOnQ.Imaging.Heif is available for use in the following runtime identifiers
+FileOnQ.Imaging.Raw is available for use in the following runtime identifiers

 | Platform         | Supported | Version                 |
 |------------------|-----------|-------------------------|